vitasdk/vitasdk.github.io/migration.md

+---
+layout: default
+title: Migrating to the release model
+permalink: /migration/
+---

 # Migrating to the release model

 VitaSDK now ships as versioned, signed releases through package channels.
 Nothing forces you to migrate: existing installs keep working and no download links die.
 What the new model gives you is knowing exactly which SDK you have, signature verification on everything you download, and one-command updates.
 Find your case below.